 You will usually be able to go home a couple of hours after surgery and your surgeon will place gauze in your nasal cavity to help the incision heal properly.

-The comprehensive procedure of turbinectomy, or turbinate reduction, is remarkably time-efficient, typically being accomplished within a time frame of fifteen to thirty minutes.
 This surgery is performed under the influence of general anaesthesia to ensure the comfort and safety of the patient.
 The approach your plastic surgeon takes during this procedure is highly dependent on the findings from the physical examination of your nasal cavity conducted during your consultation phase.
 Based on this detailed analysis, your surgeon may opt to excise portions of the turbinates or, in some instances, proceed with a full excision.

 The surgeon has the choice of utilising a diathermy technique to diminish the size of the turbinates while simultaneously stanching any bleeding.
 Alternatively, they may decide to employ an endoscope or a microdebrider - precise medical instruments - to cut away parts or all of the turbinates.
 An advantage of this procedure is that the incision is made internally within the nose, ensuring that no external scarring will be visible post-surgery.